 - Still a few bugs that need to be ironed out

-Sonar has been around for quite a while now, and the most recent update is the pricing plan — you can now get it through a subscription rather than an outright purchase.
+Sonar has been around for quite a while now, and like Pro Tools, has transitioned to a subscription plan rather than an outright purchase.

 Sonar is an extremely powerful tool, but what makes it better is the price.
 We aren’t going to say it’s the best DAW out there, but it may well be the best for the price.
 It’s also still being updated, however for now the focus is on bug removals.

 - Very powerful for the price

 Cakewalk Sonar Cons:

 - A little clunky

 - Not as powerful as more expensive tools

 PreSonus Studio One